-Phil joined the School of Business in 1999 as Senior Lecturer in Economics, was appointed Reader in 2002 and was awarded a personal Chair in 2006.
+Philip joined the School of Business in 1999 as Senior Lecturer in Economics, was appointed Reader in 2002 and was awarded a personal Chair in 2006.

 He is currently active in various professional bodies and undertakes research and consultancy for government, corporations and charitable bodies, advising on various aspects of economic policy and European integration.

 …Whyman, Philip B and Petrescu, Alina (2017) The economics of Brexit.
 Palgrave Macmillan.
 ISBN 978-3-319-58282-5

 …Whyman, Philip B (2018) Rethinking Economic and Monetary Union in Europe, Routledge.
 ISBN: 978-1-138-20334-1